zackforbing/ruby-submissions/1511/headcount/marina_corona_heidi_hoopes.markdown

 ### 4. Fundamental Ruby & Style

+Score: 3

+* Keep your eye on indentation

 * 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
 * 3:  Application shows strong effort towards organization, content, and refactoring
 * 2:  Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring
 * 1:  Application generates syntax error or crashes during execution

 ### 5. Enumerable & Collections

+Score: 3

 * 4: Application consistently makes use of the best-choice Enumerable methods
 * 3: Application demonstrates comfortable use of appropriate Enumerable methods